Emiliano Piedra

 Emiliano Piedra Miana (1931–August 28, 1991) was a Spanish film producer.

 He was married from 1967 until his death to actress Emma Penella.
 He produced Orson Welles' Chimes at Midnight and Carlos Saura's flamenco trilogy film: Bodas de sangre, Carmen and El amor brujo.

+He died on 28 August 1991 in Madrid from a cancer at the age of 60.